super-Colin/phpFileProcessor/readme.md

 - To be done using OOP methods.
 - Ability to add columns with calculated information.
   - One request requires getting a real time conversion rate for currencies.
-  - Another requires
 - Easily able to handle adding new column creation functions for new column types.
-- Ability to ouput a summary of columns.
+- Ability to ouput a summary row for columns.

 - Ideally as little iteration as possible on the CSV and resulting table, as they could be quite large.
 - ..Ideally don't have to sign up somewhere for an API key...